shtoystack/docker-guacamole/README.md

 Alpine | N/A | guacamole:1.5.2-alpine | guacamole:1.5.2-alpine-pg15

 # What's new / Changelog
+**2023-06-07** - :warning: It seems that Guacamole 1.5.2 [can segfault on some RDP connections](https://lists.apache.org/thread/ws7xykpm2cmnz2w42y9qy8kkn6hdpr0x).
+If you encounter that bug, please hold on for a bit until the Guacamole Team fixes it (and that will probably not take long).

 **2023-06-06** - FIX: Extensions were not properly cleaned between Guacamole versions bumps.
 This could create issues for example with multi-factor authentication.
 CAVEAT: if you use custom extensions, please make sure they contain the correct Guacamole version in their name (which was already the case to be honest).
 Thanks q20 for reporting the [issue](https://github.com/abesnier/docker-guacamole/issues/16).

 **2023-05-31** - Updated to Guacamole 1.5.2